 Children are disproportionately affected by conflict.
 Learn more about how the Syrian crisis is affecting children in Jordan, Lebanon, Turkey and Syria, and what we are doing to help.

-World Vision is working across Syria, Lebanon, Turkey and Jordan to support refugees, those who are internally displaced inside Syria and vulnerable host community members.
+World Vision is working across Syria, Turkey and Jordan to support refugees, those who are internally displaced inside Syria and vulnerable host communities.

 Five-year-old Ahmad loves learning the alphabet, numbers and colours at the World Vison early childhood education centre he attends.